Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Wine noted (guide 2024) 2* Favorite (Remarkable wine)

 The 2020 vintage is undoubtedly a great Montrose.
-A dense and deep Saint-Estèphe with a delicate bouquet of violet, black fruits (black cherry, plum, blackcurrant), sweet spices, and menthol.
-The palate combines power, smoothness, finesse, freshness, and length in perfect harmony.
+A dense, deep-colored Saint-Estèphe, opening with a delicate bouquet of violets, black fruits (black cherry, plum, blackcurrant), sweet spices, and menthol.
+On the palate, it combines power, smoothness, finesse, freshness, and length in perfect harmony.
 The very essence of elegance, leaving a sensation of great purity on the finish.

 Robert Parker - Wine Advocate

-Surpassing 2019 and rivaling 2016 as the estate's finest vintage in recent decades, Château Montrose 2020 is a monument in the making.
-With aromas of violet, black fruit, licorice, loamy soil, black truffle, and subtle spices, it is full-bodied, deep, and layered, with a flawless and elegantly muscular profile, tremendous purity and energy, wonderfully powdery tannins, and a long, resonant finish.
-It has 13.7% alcohol, like the superb 2009, but is even deeper, more vibrant, and more complex than the latter.
-It is worth seeking out and confirms Montrose's status as one of the leading contemporary estates in the Médoc and as a Premier Cru.
-2030-2065
+Surpassing the 2019 and rivaling the 2016 as this estate’s finest vintage in recent decades, the 2020 Château Montrose is a masterpiece in the making.
+With aromas of violet, black fruit, licorice, loamy earth, black truffle, and subtle spices, it is full-bodied, deep, and layered, with a flawless, elegantly muscular profile, formidable purity and energy, wonderfully powdery tannins, and a long, resonant finish.
+It has an alcohol content of 13.7%, like the superb 2009, but it is even deeper, more vibrant, and more complex than the latter.
+It is well worth seeking out and confirms Montrose’s status as one of the leading contemporary estates in the Médoc and as a Premier Cru.
+2030–2065

 About the estate: